10 Ways To Save On Winter Utilities

 Woman is opening window to look at beautiful snowy landscape outside

-Next, if you have curtains on your windows or shades another good winter habit is to keep them closed.
-This will provide an extra layer of insulation from the bitter outside cold.
+If you have curtains on your windows or use shades, another good winter habit is to keep them closed at night.
+This will provide an extra layer of insulation from the bitter cold outside.

-Finally, you can use Plastic Window Film.
-Although I am not a fan of this option I know people who love it and use it every year.
+Finally, you can use plastic window film.
+Although I am not a fan of this option, I know people who love it and use it yearly.

 Tip #4 Replace Your Furnace Filter

-Hubby likes to change our furnace filters on the first day of fall.
-This ensures it is done long before we need to actually run our furnace.
+We like to change our furnace filters each year on the first day of fall.

 Tip #5 Use the Sun